kindista/kindista/src/facebook.md

 #Migrate to generic FB sharing method
 [ ] review how blog is posting
-[ ] maybe replace activity-item facebook shares with facebook-share-button [ ] change (remove?) new-facebook-action-notice handler and any calls to it [ ] facebook-item-meta-content
+[ ] replace activity-item facebook shares with facebook-share-button [ ] change (remove?) new-facebook-action-notice handler and any calls to it [ ] facebook-item-meta-content
 [ ] maybe change :fb-publishing-in-process parameter
-[ ] remove code for posting to FB while creating offer/request/gratitude
+[ ] remove code for posting to FB while creating offer/request/gratitude [ ] remove facebook js and junky share-button code if not necessary

 #Settings Page